-NORDIC COMBINED LADIES' STRATEGY DOCUMENT, NOVEMBER 2016 The FIS Council acknowledged the strategy plan for the development of Nordic Combined Ladies (NC-L) presented by the Nordic Combined Committee.
-It describes the future roadmap and is designed as a support tool for all National Ski Associations (NSA) in their development of NC-L at national level: 1.
-Introduction Nordic Combined for men is the traditional Nordic discipline and already featured at the first Olympic Winter Games in 1924.
+WOMEN'S NORDIC COMBINED STRATEGY DOCUMENT, NOVEMBER 2016 The FIS Council acknowledged the strategy plan for the development of Women's Nordic Combined (NC-L) presented by the Nordic Combined Committee.
+It describes the future roadmap and is designed as a support tool for all National Ski Associations (NSA) in their development of Women's Nordic Combined at national level: 1.Introduction Nordic Combined for men is the traditional Nordic discipline and already featured at the first Olympic Winter Games in 1924.
 There has been a good development the last decades.
-It is still the smallest of the Nordic disciplines but presently the only Winter Olympic discipline without ladies on the programme.
-Therefore, the main goal for the future is to keep the positive trend and development for the men and to develop Nordic Combined Ladies to become an Olympic discipline in the future.
-With the engagement of the National Ski Association developing Nordic Combined ladies athletes and a structured competition pathway, we believe it can also be an Olympic discipline in the future.
-Cross-Country Skiing has had the ladies on the programme since the 1952 Olympic Games in Oslo and Ski Jumping Ladies became an Olympic discipline at Sochi 2014.
-In the last years, we have seen great support from all the NSAs and the Organising Committees around the world for Nordic Combined Ladies.
+It is still the smallest of the Nordic disciplines but presently the only Winter Olympic discipline without women on the programme.
+Therefore, the main goal for the future is to keep the positive trend and development for the men and to develop Women's Nordic Combined to become an Olympic discipline in the future.
+With the engagement of the National Ski Association developing female Nordic Combined athletes and a structured competition pathway, we believe it can also be an Olympic discipline in the future.
+Cross-Country Skiing has had women on the programme since the 1952 Olympic Games in Oslo and Women's Ski Jumping became an Olympic discipline at Sochi 2014.
+In the last years, we have seen great support from all the NSAs and the Organising Committees around the world for Nordic Combined Women.
 This has resulted in a FIS Youth Cup system that is starting in August and ends in March.
-With this commitment from all the NSAs, I am sure that we will be able to develop Nordic Combined Ladies to the level that it can become an Olympic discipline for the future.
-This document is meant as a tool and a guideline for all our partners involved in Nordic Combined and the development of Nordic Combined Ladies.
-It will be updated each year during the FIS Spring meetings and posted online.
-2. History of Nordic Combined Ladies Nordic Combined Ladies does not have a long history in FIS, but it has been firmly integrated in the FIS Youth Cup system since 2014.
+With this commitment from all the NSAs, we are sure that we will be able to develop Women's Nordic Combined to the level that it can become an Olympic discipline for the future.
+This document is meant as a tool and a guideline for all our partners involved in Nordic Combined and the development of Women's Nordic Combined.
+It will be updated each year during the FIS Spring Meetings and posted online.
+2. History of Women's Nordic Combined Women's Nordic Combined does not have a long history in FIS, but it has been firmly integrated in the FIS Youth Cup system since 2014.
 The FIS Youth Cup Nordic Combined is a competition series for the discipline's young athletes, which was held in Oberstdorf in 2009 for the first time and has been a yearly fixture ever since.
 The first girls took part in the summer of 2014 which turned out to be a great success with 10 nations and 40 girls at the start.
-This success enabled FIS to develop the FIS Youth Cup further and in March 2015, Trondheim (NOR) hosted the first winter edition, which was the first Nordic Combined Ladies' event on snow.
+This success enabled FIS to develop the FIS Youth Cup further and in March 2015, Trondheim (NOR) hosted the first winter edition, which was the first Nordic Combined Women' event on snow.
 It featured nine nations and 36 female athletes.
-In the following season of 2015/16, the FIS Youth Cup grew to three events with the opening in Oberstdorf (GER), new organiser Harrachov (CZE) and the season finals in Trondheim (NOR) in February, a joint event with the FIS Nordic Combined World Cup tour that gathered a lot of media interest also for Nordic Combined Ladies.
-For the upcoming season 2016/17, one more organiser (Vuokatti (FIN)) has joined the calendar.
-This brings the FIS Youth Cup to a total of 4 organisers through the season.
+In the following season of 2015/16, the FIS Youth Cup grew to three events with the opening in Oberstdorf (GER), new organiser Harrachov (CZE) and the season finals in Trondheim (NOR) in February, a joint event with the FIS Nordic Combined World Cup tour that gathered a lot of media interest also for Nordic Combined Women.